itsjfx/notes/docs/linux/install.md

 1. Follow https://wiki.archlinux.org/title/Dm-crypt/Specialties#systemd_based_initramfs_(built_with_mkinitcpio)
 2. Install <https://aur.archlinux.org/packages/mkinitcpio-systemd-extras>
-3. `sudo mkdir -p /etc/luks-remote-decrypt -m 700`
+3. `sudo mkdir -p /etc/luks-remote-decrypt -m 755`
+    1. contents needs to be world readable otherwise it fails
 4. See root files for examples of configs, add public ssh key to `/etc/luks-remote-decrypt/root_key`
 5. If using DHCP, make sure the DHCP server does not bind to client ID, as it will differ in the initramFS